glasnt/talks/2019_05_PyConUS.podium/slides.md

 ### 3x3.png
 ???

-If I have a 3x3 image, with 9 pixels, all different colours, we can use this as a solid testing platform for testing getpixel
+If I have a 3x3 image (on extreme zoom here) with 9 pixels, all different colours, we can use this as a solid testing platform for testing getpixel

 ---